Please ensure Javascript is enabled for purposes of website accessibility

 Drill 2: The Rondo

 The Rondo is one of the most commonly used passing drills.
-The benefit is that by adding the defenders in the middle, players must think and pass quickly - just like a real match.
-It trains decision making when on the ball, and players must often have already decided what they’ll do with the ball before they receive it.
+The benefit is that adding defenders in the middle forces players to think and pass quickly, just like in a real match.
+It trains decision-making when on the ball, and players must often have already decided what they’ll do with the ball before they receive it.
 There are many different variations of the rondo.
 Some examples are:

 • 1 defender in the middle